-Luzerne County Community College will grant 24 college credits for the successful completion of the Certified Professional Secretaries Examination administered by the National Secretaries Association, International.
+Luzerne County Community College will grant 24 college credits for the successful completion of the Certified Professional Secretaries Examination administered by the International Association of Administrative Professionals.
 The credits will be awarded to those students making proper application for the granting of credit and admission to a degree program at Luzerne County Community College.

-PERSONAL INTERVIEWS ASSISTANCE WITH APPLICATIONS
+PERSONAL INTERVIEWS

-Assistance with applications, information on cost and the availability of financial aid is provided through the Admissions Office.
+The Admissions Office schedules personal interviews upon request.
 Further information may be obtained by contacting the Admissions Office at 570-740-0348 or 1-800-377-5222, extension 348.